Sharon Van Etten: Acting

 Since 2016, Van Etten has appeared in both seasons of the Netflix drama The OA as Rachel, a fellow abductee along with Prairie in Dr. Percy's basement lab/terrarium.
 Rachel and the other captives are subjected to after-life experiments while conspiring over a period of years to possibly escape, and at one point, Rachel sings a song of remembrance.
 Van Etten also appeared in episode six of the 2017 Twin Peaks series on Showtime, in which she performed the song “Tarifa” from her album Are We There.

 Van Etten made her feature film debut with a supporting role in the 2020 film Never Rarely Sometimes Always directed by Eliza Hittman, for which she also wrote and performed the original track "Staring at a Mountain".

 Van Etten also appeared in the 2021 film How It Ends as Jet.
 The film featured two new songs by Van Etten, "How Much I Loved You" and "Till We Meet Again".

+In 2026, she is a guest star from the children's television in Yo Gabba Gabbaland in Season 2.